 Kindly review our proposal and direct all your recommendations and specific needs to us at [email] or [phone number].

 We’re an advertising agency with over 15 years of experience under our belt.
-We’ve worked with some of the top companies in several industries including retail, oil & gas, logistics, and others to help clients achieve success through a robust marketing and advertising techniques in less than a year.
+We’ve worked with some of the top companies in several industries, including retail, oil & gas, logistics, and others, to help clients succeed through robust marketing and advertising techniques in less than a year.

 Our goals to help your new product line reach your target audience are:

 - Spend 50% of the budget on social media marketing to reach more customers and spread awareness of new products